fog/fog-azure-rm/README.md

 # Fog::AzureRM

-Module for the 'fog' gem to support Windows Azure Resource Manager
+Module for the 'fog' gem to support Microsoft Azure Resource Manager

 ## Installation